MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/vsnprintf-s-vsnprintf-s-vsnprintf-s-l-vsnwprintf-s-vsnwprintf-s-l.md

 The versions of these functions with the **`_l`** suffix are identical except that they use the locale parameter passed in instead of the current thread locale.

-### Summary of behavior
+### Behavior summary

 For the following table, let `len` be the size of the formatted data.
+If the function takes a `char` buffer, the size is in bytes.
+If the function takes a `wchar_t` buffer, the size specifies the number of 16-bit words.

 | Condition | Behavior | Return value | `errno` | Invokes invalid parameter handler as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md) |
 |--|--|--|--|--|